Perfect Draft: 4th in a 12-Team ESPN PPR League

 - No TEs before the third round: The third round is the earliest I would consider a TE, as the top three in the 4for4 rankings (Rob Gronkowski, Travis Kelce, Zach Ertz) do have top-200 rankings inside the top 24.
 If you look at our PPR TE rankings, you will see a significant gap between those three and the rest of the field of TEs this season.

-The Draft Analyzer has opted for the perennial stud WR in PPR over Ezekiel Elliott in this draft.
+The Draft Hero has opted for the perennial stud WR in PPR over Ezekiel Elliott in this draft.
 In terms of projected points, John Paulsen has Brown at 324 and Elliott at 314.
 Brown outscored Elliott in PPR points per game last year, and Zeke outscored AB in 2016.

 I don’t mind this pick one bit.
 It does, however, put an emphasis on building RB depth moving forward.
 Others may argue it, but it goes back to my philosophy that you can’t win your league in the first round, but you can lose it.
 I think Elliott may have a slightly higher ceiling based on his touch volume, but he also has a lower floor.
 RBs get injured more often than WRs, and the Cowboys offense carries far more risk than the Steelers this season.

-This is where how you build your roster can already come into play using Draft Analyzer but also understanding ADP on your site.
+This is where how you build your roster can already come into play using Draft Hero but also understanding ADP on your site.
 Freeman was fifth of five recommended players here.
 Why did I take him?
 Because at least one of the three elite TEs are regularly available in the third round this season, and we already have Brown; therefore, A.J.
 Green is not needed.
 As it turns out, Jerick McKinnon is ranked higher than Freeman.
-So why did Draft Analyzer recommend Freeman?
+So why did Draft Hero recommend Freeman?
 McKinnon has an ADP on ESPN of 31, and we next pick at 28.
 Freeman won’t be there next round, but McKinnon has a great chance to be there.

 Freeman also has a ton of upside in his second year with offensive coordinator Steve Sarkisian.
 He has two top-six finishes at his position to his resume, and few running backs are used near the goal line more than Freeman.